Ir0n2/Watch_Dogs_tools/README.md

 Just run the server and try localhost:8080/instagram

 #Network Scanner
 I needed to do something that wasn't a phishing tool.
 This works well for discovering devices, such as cameras, on network.
-Evem a network as far as serbia.
+Even a network as far as serbia.